10 Best AI Video Generators 2026: Free, Paid, Tested

 Test report: We built a human narrator over the bee concept.
 The M5 machine handled the AI Studio UI smoothly.
 Mouth and skin tracked the script closely.
 Lighting followed head turns naturally.
 B-roll from Veo 3.1 behind the presenter produced a credible studio-style ad.

-Synthesia: Corporate training at scale
+Synthesia: Corporate Training at Scale

 Synthesia optimizes for stable, template-driven video for enterprises.
 It is built to turn scripts and slides into multilingual training quickly.